LeemsTheBest/FinalProject/README.md

 # Created by: We'll be dead by daylight

-Wyeth Michaelsen-
+Wyeth Michaelsen - Character and Weapon Implementation, Start and End Screens

-Alex Puckett-
+Alex Puckett - Enemy Implementation

-Liam O'Brien- Level Design
+Liam O'Brien - Level Design

 Christopher Kidd - Music and Sound